PrisonRodeo/PLSC503-2023-git/README.md

-# PLSC503: "Multivariate Analysis for Political Research"
+# PLSC 503: "Multivariate Analysis for Political Research"

 This is the github repository for the Spring 2023 instance of PLSC 503: "Multivariate Analysis for Political Research."
 The course is the second full course in statistical / quantitative methods in the Ph.D. program in political science at Penn State.